HarshKotecha21/StockTracking/README.md

 Project Title: Stock Tracking App

 Project Description:
-The Stock Tracking App is a C# WinForms application designed to efficiently manage stock inventory and sales for a retail business.
+The Stock Tracking App is a C# WinForms application designed to manage stock inventory and sales.
 Utilizing the Facade design pattern and ADO.NET, the application offers a user-friendly interface and robust functionality to streamline stock monitoring and customer-related tasks.

 Key Features: